-Main features of the FREL Remarks

-Proposed FREL (in tCO 2 /year) 46 213 014

-Type and duration of FREL Historical average -

-11 years (2003-2013)

-Adjustment of national None

-circumstances

-National/Subnational National National, but reporting estimates at Provincial level and for groups of Districts as Mozambique wishes to pilot REDD+ at a sub- national level.
+Main features of the FREL Remarks Proposed FREL (in tCO 2 e/year) 38 956 426 Type and duration of FREL Historical average - 11 years (2003-2013) Adjustment of national circumstances None National/Subnational National National, but reporting estimates at Provincial level and for groups of Districts as Mozambique wishes to pilot REDD+ at a sub-national level.
 Activities included Deforestation Only deforestation of natural forest.
 Conversion of plantations is not included.

-Pools included AGB, BGB, Aboveground and Belowground.
-Expected to be completed with dead wood and litter in April 2018.
-SOC will be included in 2019.

-Gases included CO 2

-Forest definition 1 ha, 30% canopy

-cover, 3 meters tree

-height

-Relationship with latest GHG inventory None Past national communications are not consistent.
-Mozambique will work through 2018 to ensure consistenty.
+Pools included AGB, BGB Aboveground and Belowground.
+The dead wood and litter, and SOC will be included in the future modified submission.
+Gases included CO 2 Forest definition 1 ha, 30% canopy cover, 3 meters tree height Relationship with latest GHG inventory None Past national communications are not consistent.
+Mozambique will work through 2018 to ensure consistency.
 Description of relevant policies and plans Yes This shows that GHG emissions in the historical period are a good proxy of future GHG emissions.

-Description of assumptions on Not applicable

-future changes in policies

-Description on changes to previous FREL Not applicable

-Future improvements identified Include SOC and DOM pools.
+Descriptionofassumptions on futurechanges in policies Not applicable DescriptiononchangestopreviousFREL Not applicable Future improvements identified Include SOC and DOM pools.
 Include Forest degradation activity.